OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-webcomponent.md

 #### Change the OpenVidu logo

 OpenVidu webcomponent allows you to replace the default static resources (icons and images).
-You onlu have to go to `web/assets/images/` and add your custom images files with the same name.
+You only have to go to `web/assets/images/` and add your custom images files with the following names:

+* `openvidu_globe.png`: The application icon.
+* `openvidu_logo.png`: The application logo.
+* `poster.png`: The application image which will appear when a participant has the video muted.